firstseal/sathe/_tabs/about.md

 The point being, nobody knows except for me, yet I have kept it hidden from myself.
 Only I know but I hide it from myself.
 Only HE knows.

+Please note, I have some issues and that may cause me to act in a certain way at certain times, just so you are aware.

+- Panic attacks
+- ADHD
+- Anxiety
+- Paranoia
+- RSD
+- Hypervigilence
+- Delusions

+I don't intend to be rude or manipulative.
+If I do, please tell me as I have delusions occasionally.

 ---

 Hello.
 I sometimes do cool things.